 ---Roland Sykes, 2004

 |Paul Spooner - Executive Director - Paul has been the Executive Director since 1992, and ensures the Center remains an important resource for people with disabilities.
 With over 30 years of experience working at centers, Paul guides the staff in applying the philosophy of Independent Living to real situations.
 He has a long history of advocating for equal rights and continues to be a champion for independent living.
 As director, he keeps the center evolving in sync with current laws and issues.
-Click Here for a more complete biography.
+Bio for Paul|

 |Rose Quinn - Assistant Director - Rose has worked at the center since 1991, making her the longest-serving employee.
 As a member of the management team, she has supervisory, financial and human resource responsibilities, as well as the infamous "other duties as assigned".
 Rose is currently treasurer of the Framingham Disability Commission, and is also a member of other local advocacy groups.|

 |Wini McGraw - Executive Assistant|

 |David Correia - Advocacy Director - In his role as a systems advocate, Dave focuses on networking, collaboration and education.
 He works with legislators and others to promote the values and principles of Independent Living.
 Also, he is available to speak to local organizations about the services that MWCIL provides.
-Dave will continue to file AAB complaints as needed.
-We would like to thank David for his years of service and contributions as an Independent Living Coordinator!
+Dave also files AAB complaints as needed.
 David's background at the MetroWest Latin American Center, his ability to get things done, his sense of humor and his tri-lingual abilities made him a favorite of our consumers.|

 Pat Elgart - Independent Living Coordinator - Pat has been an IL Coordinator at MWCIL since 2006.
 Pat’s personal experience as a person with a disability helps her to understand the challenges that her consumers face in the course of daily living.
 She is skilled at navigating complicated bureaucracies and advocating for deserved benefits.
 Pat is the Center’s Certified Peer Specialist, with advanced training in Vocational Peer Support.
 Pat provides support and resources to bring hope while assisting people to move forward with their vocational goals.
 She also is a great resource for housing applications and options, and has experience with independent living skills training such as budgeting, cooking, laundry and transportation.

-- Ashley Starr - Nursing Home Transition Coordinator - Ashley is our expert in the new Money Follows the Person program.
+|Ashley Starr - Community Transition Coordinator - Ashley was our expert in the Money Follows the Person program.
 MFP is a federal program for getting people out of nursing homes and for keeping them in the community.
+Now that MFP has ended, Ashley continues to transition individuals out of nursing homes.
 With an undergraduate degree in Health Science and a Masters in Public Health (with a focus on Disability Rights and Program Coordination) from Northeastern University, Ashley is a quick study in navigating new programs, even as the whole state lurches through the MFP learning curve.
 She also is an advocate for the Narcolepsy Network and Wake Up Narcolepsy.
 As with Jessica, we are all enjoying her youthful energy and perspectives!|

-- Kelly Carter - TAP Coordinator - As the MWCIL Tap Coordinator, Kelly works with special education students, ages 14-22, to prepare them for life after graduation.
-This prepartion means working on matters such as community safety, household tasks, social skills, secondary educational options, employment, disability awareness, and self-advocacy.
+|Heidi Bishay - TAP Coordinator - The MWCIL Tap Coordinator works with special education students, ages 14-22, to prepare them for life after graduation.
+This preparation means working on matters such as community safety, household tasks, social skills, secondary educational options, employment, disability awareness, and self-advocacy.
 She works with the local high schools to provide in-school workshops.
-Kelly also partners with other organizations to create a larger support network for youth with disabilities.
-Kelly earned a Masters Degree in Social Work from Monmouth University, with a focus on International and Community Development.
-Her work experience includes over 5 years of working with people (all ages) with developmental disabilities in residential, recreational and school settings.
+She also partners with other organizations to create a larger support network for youth with disabilities.|

-|Sue Rorke - Information and Social Networking Specialist - As Information Specialist, Sue works on the websites, the newsletter, and printed materials such as the annual report and gala program book.
+|Sue Rorke - Information Specialist - As Information Specialist, Sue works on the websites, facebook, the newsletter, and printed materials such as the annual report and gala program book.
 She has made a few videos, and photographs most events.|